 Don't forget to sign up for my email newsletter so that you don't miss any recipes.
 You can also follow along on Instagram, Pinterest, and Facebook for more recipe updates.

 Oven-roasted corn on the cob with homemade garlic butter is buttery, juicy, crunchy, and perfectly charred on the outside — without a grill.

 - 1 clove garlic, minced

 - Preheat oven to 350 F.

-- In a small bowl, cream together the butter, garlic, salt and pepper.
+- In a small mixing bowl, cream together the butter, garlic, salt and pepper.
 Spread the butter mixture over each corn.